webMath/algesurf/parametric-equations/readme.md

 ## Road Map

+* 2015-02-14 ~ Put all the equations in a single file?
 * 2015-02-14 ~ Add start with random equation and material
 * 2015-02-14 ~ Add wireframe, face and vertex helpers
 * 2015-02-14 ~ Add background radio buttons